Magnetism in Gemstones

 Overview of Paraiba Tourmalines

-Elbaite Tourmalines whose colors are influenced by copper impurities are referred to in the trade as Paraiba Tourmalines, cuprian Tourmalines or copper-bearing Tourmalines.
+Elbaite Tourmalines whose colors are primarily influenced by copper impurities are referred to in the trade as Paraiba, Paraiba-type, cuprian or copper-bearing Tourmalines.
 Copper imparts blue color.
 Paraibas are rare.
 They were discovered in the state of Paraiba, Brazil in 1987, but since 2001 they have also been mined in Nigeria and Mozambique.
+Here we refer to all these Tourmalines as Paraiba Tourmalines, regardless of origin.

 Paraiba Tourmaline Rough Crystals